www-codeblock-io/algo-trading/README.md

-# algo_trading
+# Algo Trading Python Package

-Python package library for data wrangling, backtesting and live trading strategies.
+The Algo Trading Python package is a comprehensive library that offers data wrangling, backtesting, and live trading capabilities for developing and testing trading strategies.

-# data_wrangling package library.
-The four stages of data wrangling, also known as data preprocessing or data preparation, typically involve the following steps:
+## Data Wrangling Package Library
+Data wrangling is a crucial part of the data analysis process.
+It involves four main stages:

-1. Data Ingestion: This stage involves gathering the raw data from various sources, such as databases, files, APIs, or web scraping.
-It may include tasks like reading data files, connecting to databases, or retrieving data from external sources.
+1. Data Ingestion: Gather raw data from various sources, such as databases, files, APIs, or web scraping.

-2. Data Cleaning: In this stage, the focus is on cleaning and transforming the data to address issues like missing values, inconsistent formats, duplicates, outliers, or errors.
-This step often involves tasks like handling missing data, removing duplicates, correcting data formats, and dealing with outliers or inconsistent values.
+2. Data Cleaning: Clean and transform the data to address issues like missing values, duplicates, outliers, and errors.

-3. Data Transformation: Once the data is cleaned, the next stage involves transforming the data into a format suitable for analysis or modeling.
-This step may include tasks like feature engineering, scaling or normalizing variables, encoding categorical variables, or creating new derived variables.
+3. Data Transformation: Prepare the data for analysis by performing tasks like feature engineering, scaling variables, and encoding categorical variables.

-4. Data Integration: The final stage is data integration, where multiple data sources or datasets are combined or merged to create a unified and consistent dataset for analysis.
-This step may involve joining or merging tables, aggregating data, or combining datasets based on common identifiers or keys.
+4. Data Integration: Combine and merge multiple datasets to create a unified and consistent dataset for analysis.

-These stages are iterative and often require going back and forth between them as new insights or issues are discovered during the analysis process.
-The goal of data wrangling is to prepare the data in a clean, structured, and consistent format to facilitate effective data analysis and modeling.
+The data wrangling process is iterative, allowing you to refine the data as you gain new insights or encounter issues during analysis.

+## Backtesting Capabilities
+The Algo Trading package also includes powerful backtesting capabilities.
+Backtesting allows you to test your trading strategies using historical data to evaluate their performance and make informed decisions.

+## Project Origin
+The original codebase for this package was built on forked code from 'https://www.codearmo.com/python-tutorial/algo-trading-intro'.
+However, the package has since evolved and expanded to include additional features and functionalities.

+Please note that while Codearmo provided the initial codebase, they take no responsibility or liability for how this code is used.

+Start developing and testing your trading strategies with the Algo Trading Python package today!